RichieRich2020/practo-backend/README.md

 # Practo-backend
-All the backend functionality added to this repo
+All the backend functionality added to this repoa